matkv/aoc/README.md

 - Solve the exercise
 - To run the file have it selected in VSCode and just press the "Run" button
 - Repeat every day

+## C#

+- to add second day, create new project in subfolder
+- in solution explorer -> add project -> choose the new one
+- when pressing F5 it then let's you pick which one you want

+Overall I need to clean up this whole repository and switch completely to either Go or C#.